cs-soc-tudublin/docs/docs/zero/what-is-a-ups.md

 Or learn about the Ubiquiti RPS, [Bunsen](networking/bunsen.md)

 This is the end of the **WHAT IS?** section of Layer Zero.
 You can go on to check [Layer Zero Procedures](./procedures/index.md) for regularly maintenance and tasks you do at a hardware level.
-Or take the next step into [**LAYER TWO** - Operating Systems and Storage](../two/index.md)!
+Or take the next step into [**LAYER ONE** - Operating Systems and Storage](../one/index.md)!